 Kiwanis has a long history of service in Grand Haven, Spring Lake and Ferrysburg, Michigan.

 The Kiwanis Club of Grand Haven was originally chartered on March 13, 1941; sponsored by the Grand Rapids, Holland and Muskegon clubs.
 The first president was Arthur F. Gieseking, and the first secretary was Harvey L. Scholten.
-The club had 38 charter members, had grown to 69 members by 1955, and peaked at 120 members.
+The club had 38 charter members [click to see list], had grown to 69 members by 1955, and peaked at 120 members.

 Over the years, Tri-Cities Kiwanis has been recognized at the Michigan District level for rapid growth and innovative projects that assist special needs children and young victims of disease and disability.
 [Read more]